MicrosoftDocs/msteams-docs/msteams-platform/concepts/tabs/tabs-configurable.md

 # Configurable tabs

 A *configurable tab* becomes part of a channel and provides a single kind of information to a team.

+For example:

-For example, the Planner tab for a channel contains a single plan; the Power BI tab maps to a specific report.
+* the Planner tab for a channel contains a single plan; the Power BI tab maps to a specific report.
 Users can drill down to the relevant context, but they should not be able to navigate outside the tab.
-The Power BI tab, for instance, doesn't enable navigation to other Power BI reports&mdash;but it does enable the **Go to website** button that launches the report in the main Power BI website.
+* The Power BI tab doesn't enable navigation to other Power BI reports&mdash;but it does enable the **Go to website** button that launches the report in the main Power BI website.

 ## Scopes

 Configurable tabs are defined in the app manifest, and can have a scope of either `team` or `groupchat`.

+* Teams (`team` scope) - Tabs in channels allow teams to interact with your shared experience.
+Currently, all tabs in channels are *configurable tabs*&mdash;a user configures the content of your tab experience when the tab is first added to a channel.
+* Group chat (`groupchat` scope) - configurable tabs can also be used in group chats.
+These are conversations between several users in a team.

 ## Creating a configurable tab